eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Process
 -------
 *Process* represents each process where one or several *Participants* are running.
-Be aware that it is possible to run more than one *Participant* in the same *Process*, and those *Participants* do not require to be related with each other, not even under the same *Domain*.
+Be aware that it is possible to run more than one *Participant* in the same *Process*, and they do not require to be related with each other, not even under the same *Domain*.

-This entity is connected directly with the *User* it belongs, and the *Participants* running under it.
+This entity is connected directly with the *User* it belongs, and the *Participants* running within it.